UX Special, Thursday 14th of June

 Nadieh is a graduated Astronomer, turned Data Scientist, turned self-taught Data Visualization Designer.
 After working for a consultancy & fintech company where she discovered her passion for the visualization of data, she's now working as a freelancing data visualization designer under the name "Visual Cinnamon".
 She focuses on uniquely crafted (interactive) data visualizations that both engage and enlighten its audience.
 Secretly, she wouldn't mind venturing into data & generative art as well.

-Vitaly Friedman loves beautiful content and does not give up easily.
+Vitaly loves beautiful content and does not give up easily.
 From Minsk in Belarus, he studied computer science and mathematics in Germany, discovered the passage a passion for typography, writing and design.
 After working as a freelance designer and developer for 6 years, he co-founded Smashing Magazine, a leading online magazine dedicated to design and web development.
 Vitaly is the author, co-author and editor of all Smashing books.
 He currently works as editor-in-chief of Smashing Magazine in the lovely city of Vilnius, Lithuania.

-And Two more speakers to be announced
+And one more speakers to be announced

 CSS Day, Friday 15th of June